saraundre/Classification-of-Thyroid-Disease-Disorder/README.md

 To get started, follow these steps:
 1. Clone this repository to your local machine.
 2. Explore the code, datasets, and model files in their respective directories.
-3. Refer to the README files within each directory for detailed instructions on training models, running predictions, and reproducing the results.
+3. Refer to the detailed instructions on training models, running predictions, and reproducing the results.

 ## Contributions
-We welcome contributions from the open-source community to enhance and extend the capabilities of our thyroid classification project.
-Whether you're interested in improving existing models, exploring new algorithms, or expanding the dataset, your contributions can help advance medical diagnostics.

-## License
-This project is open-source and available under the [MIT License](LICENSE.md).
-Please review the license terms before using or contributing to this project.

-Join us in our mission to improve thyroid condition diagnosis through machine learning and neural networks.
-Together, we can make a significant impact on healthcare outcomes.
+Please feel free to contribute, suggest improvements, or use this project for your own research and applications related to thyroid disease disorder classification.
+Thank you for your interest and support!

 ---